nikp06/nikp06.github.io/content/posts/2023-01-14-clean-windows-environment.md

 ### Installing Windows Subsystem for Linux (WSL)
 First of all we need to install the official Windows Subsystem for Linux (WSL) on your machine.
-For this simply open the Windows PowerShell as an administrator and type
+For this simply open the Windows PowerShell as an administrator and type:
 ```bash
 wsl --install
 ```